pdxpro0098/100_C_Programs/README.md

 82. Program to sort a list of numbers generated randomly.

-83. Program to frame a simple calculator with functions like add, sub, mult, divide.
+83. Program to frame a simple calculator with functions like add, sub, multi, divide.

 84. Program to input name and marks in five subjects and compute avg. and select the subjects.